fedek6/rh-manifest/js/React/hooks.md

 ## Other common hooks

 * `useContext` - lets you subscribe to React context without introducing nesting,
-* `useReducer` - lets you manage local state of complex components with a reducer.
+* `useReducer` - lets you manage a local state of complex components with a reducer.